robertorosero/pyhtonmig/Doc/using/cmdline.rst

       file is not available.

-   If this option is given, the first element of :data:`sys.argv` will be the full path to the module file.
+   If this option is given, the first element of :data:`sys.argv` will be the full path to the module file (while the module file is being located, the first element will be set to ``"-m"``).
 As with the :option:`-c` option, the current directory will be added to the start of :data:`sys.path`.

    Many standard library modules contain code that is invoked on their execution as a script.
 An example is the :mod:`timeit` module::